By Carolin Decker-Lange

 Kuratko, D.F., & Morris, M.H.
 (2018).
 Examining the future trajectory of entrepreneurship.
 Journal of Small Business Management, 56, 11-23.

-This blog represents the views of the individual, not SCiLAB or the Open University
+This blog represents the views of the individuals, not SCiLAB or the Open University.